 The challenge with finding the best presentation tools is not the lack of choice, but the abundance of such solutions in the market.
 Each has its own unique features, which makes it even tougher to choose the right one for your business.
 To make the process a bit easier, I’ve outlined few questions that will help you in selecting the right tool.

 Will you choose on-premise software or go for a cloud-based solution?
 Cloud deployment allows centralized control and remote management of presentations.
 Users can create, edit and work on the same presentation from multiple locations.

 Will you be able to integrate it with other existing solutions in your company?
-The best presentation tools support integration with applications such as ticketing, helpdesk, CRM, RMM (remote monitoring and management), and ITSM tools your organization already use.
-For example, ScreenConnect's integration with RMM tool LabTech allows IT professionals to remotely access and repair LabTech devices as well as conduct online meetings.
-Similarly, ClearSlide's integration with Salesforce provides insights on buyer engagement and productivity of sales team across communication channels.
+The best presentation tools support integration with applications such as ticketing, help desk, CRM, RMM (remote monitoring and management), and ITSM (IT service management) tools your organization already use.
+For example, ScreenConnect’s integration with RMM tool LabTech allows IT professionals to remotely access and repair LabTech devices as well as conduct online meetings.
+Similarly, ClearSlide’s integration with Salesforce provides insights on buyer engagement and productivity of sales team across communication channels.

 Does it have mobile apps for iOS and Android devices?
 Mobile apps can extend the functionality of the presentation software beyond the desktop.
 For example, Prezi’s mobile app Prezi Viewer allows users to access their presentations on mobile devices, and also share them through emails, messages or social media apps.
 Users can also connect their mobile devices to present on large screens using digital projectors.

 What are the pricing options?
 Presentation software is available in different types of licensing depending if it’s on premise or in the cloud.
 If you choose on premise software then the one-time license model applies, where users make an upfront, one-time payment for the purchase of the licenses and own them forever.